Homeownership Program & Application FAQs

 - All members of my household have lived together consistently for the past 12 months.

-- I am willing to partner with Habitat for Humanity of Cape May County by volunteering my time working on the construction site, participating in homeowner preparation classes, attending meetings and events, etc.
+- I am willing to partner with Habitat for Humanity of Cape May County by volunteering my time working on the construction site, participating in homeowner preparation classes, attending meetings and events, volunteering in the ReStore, etc.

 - I do not have any unpaid non-medical collections, or if I have any medical collections, they are on a payment plan and current.